likhonsh3ikh/awesome-crypto-research/README.md

-# Awesome Crypto Research Repository\nThis repository contains a comprehensive collection of blockchain and crypto research.
+# Awesome Crypto Research
+This repository contains documentation, best practices, and contributions for various blockchain networks, smart contracts, and security.